wfish-ghoti/where-to-2024/docs/Reference/users.md

 Contains information about the users of the service.

-A city must be in the cities resource to be available to the `city_visited` property.
+A city must be in the cities resource to be available to the `city_visited` and the `location` property.
 Learn more about the [cities resource](cities.md).

 ## Resource properties